August Home

-August, Inc is a San Francisco home automation company, focusing on Wi-Fi connected door locks and doorbell cameras.
+August, Inc. is a San Francisco-based home automation company, focusing on Wi-Fi connected door locks and doorbell cameras.
 The company was founded in November 2012 by Yves Béhar and Jason Johnson.

 On October 19, 2017, Swedish lock manufacturer Assa Abloy announced an acquisition of August Home.
 The deal closed in December 2017.

 As of July 2018, August Home had sold over one million smart locks and cameras.

 Products

 In May 2013, August released their first smart lock.
 The lock had a metal frame and was controlled using Bluetooth 4.0 with a smartphone app.
 As with other August door locks, the device clips on to an existing deadbolt on the inside portion of a door, still allowing the use of a traditional key.
 A Wi-Fi bridge was later released allowing remote access to the lock, and the use of virtual assistants (such as Amazon Alexa).

 In October 2015, the company debuted a suite of new products including a second generation smart lock, a smart doorbell, and a keypad for users without a phone.
 The company also announced August Access, a platform to let couriers from Postmates, Handy, and other services get access to the lock through a one time code.
 The service was later expanded to include Walmart in select U.S. markets.
 A HomeKit compatible version of the lock was also released the following year.

 A cheaper version of the smart lock was released in 2017, along with a Z-Wave compatible version designed for professional installation.
 The new locks also added motion sensors to know whether the door is open or closed.

 The August Access platform expanded to include locks for Yale and Emtek in January 2018.